smarr/PySOM/README.md

 )
 ```

-This repository contains a RPython-based implementation of SOM, including
+This repository contains a Python-base implementation of SOM, including
 SOM's standard library and a number of examples.
 Please see the [main project
 page][SOMst] for links to other VM implementations.